actionless/pikaur/README.md

 ##### UserId (default: 0)
 User ID to run makepkg if pikaur started from root.
 0 - means disabled, not that it will use uid=0.
-Setting this option would override DynamicUsers settings and force changing to this UID instead of a dynamic one.
 The config value would be overriden by `--user-id` flag.

 ##### GroupId (default: 0)